Collision trajectories and regularisation of two-body problem on $S^2$: Singular trajectories

 By definition, collision orbits have $q(t)\to0$, and, consequently, $\xi(t)\to+\infty$.
 However, the behaviours of the rest of the variables on collision trajectories are not immediately clear.

 On the common level set of the Hamiltonian $\mathcal{H} = h$ and the Casimir $\mathcal{C} = C$, we have

 or

 \begin{lemma} There are no trajectories leading to antipodal singularities. \end{lemma} \begin{proof} On a trajectory leading to an antipodal singularity, $q\to\pi^-$ and, consequently, $\xi\to-\infty$.
-The left hand side of (\ref{eq: estimate p}) must, therefore, be unbounded, in contrast with the right hand side. \end{proof}
+The left hand side of (\ref{eq: estimate p}) must, therefore, be unbounded, in contrast with the right hand side. \end{proof} \begin{rmk} One can easily check through completing the squares in (\ref{eq:hamilt red}) in the spirit of (\ref{eq: estimate p}) that this lemma holds for any two arbitrary positive values of $\mu_1$ and $\mu_2$, provided the potential is cotangent; the expression in question will be